google/skia/site/user/api/SkSurface_Reference.md

 ### Example

 <div><fiddle-embed name="640321e8ecfb3f9329f3bc6e1f02485f" gpu="true" cpu="true"><div>LCD text takes advantage of raster striping to improve resolution.
 Only one of
-the four combinations is correct, depending on whether the monitor's LCD is horizontal or vertical, and whether the order of the stripes is red blue green or red green blue.</div></fiddle-embed></div>
+the four combinations is correct, depending on whether monitor LCD striping is horizontal or vertical, and whether the order of the stripes is red blue green or red green blue.</div></fiddle-embed></div>